 Location: 4495 Mission St, San Francisco, CA

 This popular brewery is owned by Oakland businessman and one-time mayoral candidate Ces Butner.
 The Big Daddy IPA was at one point the best-selling IPA in the city, and it’s still a brewery favorite.
-Also be sure to try their Prohibition Ale, their very first iconic beer from 1997.
+Also be sure to try the Prohibition Ale, their very first iconic beer from 1997.

 Location: 1195 Evans Ave, San Francisco, CA

 Shala and Rory Cox started YuBalance Gyms in 2011 for people who “hate the gym.”
 They have 3 locations across the city that are clean, open, and free of that gym anxiety.
+Enjoy high-intensity free-weight workouts designed for busy professionals who want an efficient total body workout.

 Locations: 1461 Church Street, 26 Clement Street, and 447 Irving Street, San Francisco, CA